Constitution of the United States: English law

+Enlightenment philosophy

+Historian Herbert W. Schneider held that the Scottish Enlightenment was "probably the most potent single tradition in the American Enlightenment" and the advancement of personal liberties.
+Historian Daniel Walker Howe notes that Benjamin Franklin greatly admired David Hume, an eighteenth-century Scottish philosopher, and had studied many of his works while at Edinburgh in 1760.
+Both embraced the idea that high-ranking public officials should receive no salary and that the lower class was a better judge of character when it came to choosing their representatives.

-British political philosopher John Locke following the Glorious Revolution (1688) was a major influence expanding on the contract theory of government advanced by Thomas Hobbes.
+Following the Glorious Revolution of 1688, British political philosopher John Locke was a major influence, expanding on the contract theory of government advanced by Thomas Hobbes, his contemporary.
 Locke advanced the principle of consent of the governed in his Two Treatises of Government.
 Government's duty under a social contract among the sovereign people was to serve the people by protecting their rights.
-These basic rights were life, liberty and property.
+These basic rights were life, liberty, and property.